myog-io/faladesk/README.md

 This launches the app with Vite at `http://localhost:5173`.

-Alternatively, build and run the frontend with Docker:
+Alternatively, build and run everything with Docker Compose.
+This will start a local Supabase stack alongside the frontend:

 ```bash
 cp .env.example .env # fill in Supabase keys
 docker compose up --build
 ```

-The container listens on `http://localhost:3000`.
+The frontend is available at `http://localhost:3000` and Supabase exposes its services on ports `54321`, `54322` and `8000`.

 ### Deploying edge functions